SpoonLabs/coming/docs/revision_classification/README.md

 If commit `c` is classified as `x`, it means that `c` might have been produced by the program repair tool `x` or in order words `c` lies in the search space of `x` tool.

+## Possible Coming Specification Improvement
+- Binary Operator Kind or other kind of equality
+- Multiple pattern within a

+## Program Repair Tools
 A list of program repair tools we are going to handle:-

  ### jMutRepair